RoBro92/SmartRV-TankPro/hardware-v2-legacy/README-legacy.md

  [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/O5O4AKQ37)

 # SmartRV Water Tank Module
+> Project renamed to SmartRV TankPro; the content below is preserved from the original README for legacy reference.
 **A ESP based water tank module for a Camper/RV**

 All feature requests are tracked in the GitHub issue tracker.